angch/multibot/README.md

 # multibot

-A multiplatform Bot on Discord, Slack, Telegram and IRC) for fun and play.
+A multiplatform Bot on Discord, Slack, Telegram, Mattermost and IRC) for fun and play.
 It was called "discordbot" before.

 ## Stuff to try